underwhelmed-ape/tfl_planner/README.md

 This was a project initially created during an excellent [Founders and Coders](https://foundersandcoders.com/) Weekend Coders workshop on using APIs.
 This planner uses JQuery to interrogate the Transport for London API, and use [moment.js](http://momentjs.com/) to turn the extracted times from the API into human readable results.

-This shows the trains leaving Bethnal Green tube station, their time and final destination.
+This shows the trains due to arrive at Bethnal Green tube station, their ETA and final destination.

 Using TfL API with JQuery and Javascript.